|Nutrition Facts (per serving)|

 If you're looking for alternatives to plain rice, potatoes, or pasta, this orange rice recipe is an excellent choice.

-- Optional: 1/2 teaspoon fresh thyme leaves (or about 1/8 teaspoon dried leaf thyme)
+1/2 teaspoon fresh thyme leaves, or about 1/8 teaspoon dried thyme

 Gather the ingredients.

 Melt the butter in a heavy saucepan over medium heat; add the celery and shallots.
 Cook until the shallot is tender, stirring frequently.
 Do not brown.

 Add the orange juice, water, orange zest, salt, and thyme, if using.
 Bring to a boil and then slowly add the rice, stirring constantly.